 Well, it depends.

-The longer your trip outdoors, the more likely you’re going to need an axe.
+The longer your trip outdoors, the more likely you’ll need an axe.
 At some point, you’ll need to fell or at least chop firewood.
 If you need to build permanent shelter, an axe is the only way to go (or a chainsaw if you’ve got access to gasoline to burn).

 Hatchets are ideal for shorter trips and purposes; camping, work around the house and garden, and practicing bushcraft are ideal uses.
 These tools excel at splitting firewood, making kindling, and felling/chopping smaller logs and trees.